Tensure/commit-to-repo/README.md

 ```

 ## Help
-If you are experiencing errors with this action, see any of the known errors below.
+If you are experiencing errors with this action, see any of the known issues below.

 ### No Such File Or Directory
 Most likely the file you are requesting to be copied is not in the path you've specified.
 Try adding an `ls -latr` step in your workflow to deduce if that file is actaully present.